 WHERE WE WORK

 As a small team with limited resources, our work is currently centered in the Central Ohio & Ohio Valley region.
 This focus is essential for our momentum and success.
-Reconciliation doesn’t come easily – it demands careful attentiveness to the communities in which we invest.
 Our aim is to create thriving communities in this focused area to export to other cities around the country.

-However, our trainings & consulting are available anytime & anywhere.
+However, our trainings and consulting are available anytime and anywhere.
 If you’re interested in scheduling time to talk or bringing a LOVEboldy seminar to your area, let us know!

 MORE QUESTIONS?
 VISIT OUR FAQ PAGE